Lexie-yw/Software-Engineering-Work/Report Materials/System Implementation.md

-* The Spring framework is an open source application framework on the Java platform that provides a container with inversion of control features.
+* The Springboot framework is an open source application framework on the Java platform that provides a container with inversion of control features.

 &nbsp;